 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until a fix is available, administrators should ensure the webhook_secret setting is properly configured with a strong secret value to enforce signature verification.
-Disabling or restricting access to the webhook endpoint may also reduce risk.
-Monitor official vendor channels for updates or patches addressing this vulnerability.
+Until an official fix is available, administrators should ensure that the webhook_secret setting is properly configured with a strong secret value and verify that the HTTP_STRIPE_SIGNATURE header is required and validated.
+If possible, restrict access to the webhook endpoint to trusted IP addresses or implement additional verification controls.
+Monitor vendor channels for updates or patches addressing this vulnerability.

 Technical Details